-Table 13 outlines the microbiological parameters for which methods of analysis are specified; alternative methods may be used providing that it can be demonstrated that the results obtained are at least as reliable as those produced by the methods specified.
-Based on the results of the risk assessment, additional testing may be required where there is reason to suspect that substances or microorganisms may be present.
+Alternative methods may be used providing that it can be demonstrated that the results obtained are at least as reliable as those produced by the methods specified.
+Based on the results of the risk assessment, additional testing may be required where there is reason to suspect that microorganisms may be present.